 Computer ID Types

 This dialog lets you configure how KeyServer assigns a unique ID to each computer.
 It is accessed by selecting Computer ID Types... from the Config menu.
-Before reading any further, note that you will most likely not want to change anything in this dialog!
-Also, if you are going to change the Computer ID Order, you should do so before clients begin to connect to the server.
 Changing the order after the computers window has been populated may cause duplicate entries for some computers so you would then have to remove any older orphaned records, as explained below.
 Please contact Support for assistance if you are considering or need to change your ID order.
 We have special tools and procedures to facilitate the conversion of existing records and avoiding problems.

 By default, physical computers will normally be identified by their ethernet hardware address (MAC address).
 This can be seen in each computer details window as the "Computer ID" (with the letter "N" as a prefix).
 You may notice that various flavors of virtual computer have an ID beginning with some other letter as explained below.
 Note: the Computer window does not show the Computer ID field by default – right click on a column header and choose 'Customize Columns...' to add it.

 KeyAccess attempts to get each piece of computer identifying information shown in the dialog above, starting at the top of the left column.
 The first reliable and unambiguous identifier it gets will be used as the computer ID, prefixed by a letter code which identifies the type.

 It is important that a computer is assigned a reliable, unique ID for two reasons:

 - If two computers are given the same ID, they will look like a single computer